CCBDA-UPC/Assignments-2025/Lab08.md

 - **Stateless**: each invocation of an AWS Lambda function is stateless, meaning it doesn’t retain any state between executions.
 If you need to maintain state, you can use AWS services like **DynamoDB** or **S3** to store persistent data.

-- **Customizable Execution Role**:
-   - You can configure **IAM (Identity and Access Management)** roles for Lambda functions, granting them permissions to interact with other AWS services securely.
+- **Customizable Execution Role**: using **IAM (Identity and Access Management)** for granting them permissions to interact with other AWS services securely.
-   - This enables Lambda functions to read from/write to S3, DynamoDB, or any other AWS service you need to interact with.

 - **Short-lived Execution**: functions can run for a maximum of 15 minutes per invocation.
-If the function doesn't complete within this time frame, it will be terminated.
-This makes Lambda best suited for tasks that can be completed quickly, such as real-time data processing, image resizing, API responses, etc.
+Best suited for tasks that can be completed quickly, such as real-time data processing, image resizing, API responses, etc.

-- **Logging and Monitoring**: integrated with **Amazon CloudWatch** for logging and monitoring, so you can track metrics such as the number of invocations, execution time, error rates, and more.
+- **Logging and Monitoring**: integrated with **Amazon CloudWatch**.

 ### AWS API Gateway